Shaurya-Shukla0210/Shaurya-Shukla0210.github.io/VITYARTHI(JAVA)/README.md

-Campus Course & Records Manager (CCRM):

-CCRM is a console-based Java tool for managing the essentials of higher education data.
-It handles students, courses,     enrollments, and grades, and keeps everything safe with reliable file operations.

-Project Overview:
-This project is a practical showcase of both basic and advanced Java skills.
-You’ll see object-oriented programming, modern APIs, and file handling woven into one functional app.
-What you can do:
-- Student Management: Create, list, update, and deactivate students.
-- Course Management: Add and edit courses, deactivate them, and assign instructors.
-- Enrollment & Grading: Control enrollments so credit limits aren’t exceeded; manage grades and GPA calculations.
-- File Operations: Import/export data as CSV files using NIO.2 for modern file handling.
-- Backup System: Make timestamped backups, including deep directory operations, to secure your data.
-- System Reports: Get stats and reports for a broad overview.

-A Brief Java History:

-Java keeps evolving to meet the needs of developers.
-Here’s how things unfolded:
-- 1995: Java 1.0 arrived, introducing “Write Once, Run Anywhere” (WORA).
-- 1997: Java 1.1 launched features like inner classes and JDBC.
-- 1998: Java 2 (J2SE, J2EE, J2ME) split the platform into Standard, Enterprise, and Micro Editions.
-- 2004: Java 5 (J2SE 5.0) brought generics, enums, and the enhanced for-loop.
-- 2014: Java 8 shook things up with lambda expressions and the Streams API, bringing functional programming to Java.
-- 2017: Java 9 added the Java Platform Module System (JPMS), modularizing the JDK.
-- 2018: Java 11 became LTS under the new release schedule, pruning some old Enterprise Java modules.
-- 2023: Java 21 released with virtual threads and improved pattern matching.

-Java Platforms Explained
-- Java SE: Core APIs for desktop, server, and embedded development—CCRM uses this.
-- Java EE: For big enterprise systems; provides APIs for servlets, JSPs, web services.
-- Java ME: Tailored for mobile and embedded devices with limited resources.

-Java Architecture: JDK, JRE, JVM

-These three are the backbone of Java:
-- JDK (Java Development Kit): Your full toolset—compiler, debugger, and utilities to build Java programs.
-- JRE (Java Runtime Environment): Lets you run Java programs; includes the JVM and class libraries, but not development tools.
-- JVM (Java Virtual Machine): Converts platform-independent bytecode into code your computer understands—making “Write Once, Run Anywhere” reality.

-Getting Started
-Prerequisites:
-- Java 8 or later
-- Any Java IDE (Eclipse, IntelliJ IDEA, VS Code)
-- Command-line access

- \#\#\#\# Installation & Setup

-1\.
-Clone or download the project
-    'git clone \<repository-url\>'
-    'cd campus-course-records-manager'

-2\.
-Compile the project
-    'javac \-d . src/main/java/com/ccrm/\*.java src/main/java/com/ccrm/\*\*/\*.java'

-3\.
-Run the application
-    'java com.ccrm.CampusCourseRecordsManager'

-Setting Up in Eclipse IDE
-1. Open Eclipse, go to File > Import…
-2. Choose Git > Projects from Git (with smart import), click Next.
-3. Select Clone URI, paste the repo URL, and click Next.
-4. Pick the main branch, click Next.
-5. Set your local directory, click Next.
-6. Eclipse should auto-recognize it as a Java project.
-Click Finish.
-Once in your workspace, right-click 'CampusCourseRecordsManager.java' in Package Explorer, then choose Run As > Java Application.

-Project Requirements Mapping
- core concepts in the code:
-- Encapsulation: Private fields + public getters/setters in 'model/Person.java', 'model/Student.java'.
-- Inheritance: Abstract 'Person' is the base for 'Student' and 'Instructor'—they share properties and behaviors.
-- Abstraction: 'Person' sets abstract methods like 'getRole()' which subclasses must define.
-- Polymorphism: 'Person' references hold either a 'Student' or 'Instructor'—makes code flexible.
-- Singleton Pattern: The 'DataStore' manages data with a single instance throughout the app.
-- Builder Pattern: 'CourseBuilder', 'TranscriptBuilder' let you construct complex objects step by step.
-- Custom Exceptions: 'MaxCreditLimitExceededException' delivers precise error handling.
-- NIO.2: File operations via 'Path' and 'Files' APIs in 'utils/FileUtils.java', 'utils/BackupUtils.java'.
-- Streams: Stream API used for filtering and data processing in 'core/DataStore.java', 'services/StudentService.java'.
-- Date/Time API: 'LocalDate' manages dates in 'model/Student.java' and 'model/Enrollment.java'.
-- Enums: 'Semester.java', 'Grade.java' set up type-safe constants with data and methods.
-- Recursion: Recursive directory functions appear in 'utils/BackupUtils.java'.

-Enabling Assertions:
-Turn assertions on with the '-ea' flag in your run command.
-Handy for debugging and internal checks.
-Example:
-'java -ea com.ccrm.CampusCourseRecordsManager'
+Campus.
+Records Manager (CCRM)

+Campus Records Manager is a console-based Java application.
+It helps manage the data and operations of a college or university system.
+The Campus Records Manager handles student records, courses, enrollments and grades.
+It also keeps the data safe using file handling.

+The Campus Records Manager is a project that uses both advanced Java concepts together in one working system.
+The Campus Records Manager shows how object-oriented programming works in a setup along with file handling and newer Java APIs.
+The Campus Records Manager is not overly complex.
+It still gives an idea of how such systems are structured.

+Key Features of the Campus Records Manager include:

+* Student Management: You can create, view, update and even deactivate student records using the Campus Records Manager.

+* Course Management: Courses can be created, updated or deactivated and instructors can be assigned using the Campus Records Manager.

+* Grading: Students can enroll in courses with credit limits checked and grading plus GPA calculation is handled by the Campus Records Manager.

+* File Operations: Data can be exported in CSV format using NIO.2, which's a modern file handling method used by the Campus Records Manager.

+* Backup System: The Campus Records Manager creates backups with timestamps, including directory copying so data is not lost easily.

+* System Reports: The Campus Records Manager generates reports and stats to give an idea of what's going on in the system.

+The Evolution of Java is interesting.
+Java has changed a lot over time.
+Here is a short timeline of the points:

+1995: Java 1.0 was released, which introduced the "Write Once Run Anywhere" concept.

+1997: Java 1.1 was released, which added features like classes and JDBC.

+1998: Java 2 was released, which divided Java into platforms.

+2004: Java 5 was released, which included generics, enums, enhanced for-loop and more.

+2014: Java 8 was released, which was very important with expressions and Streams API.

+2017: Java 9 was released, which introduced the module system.

+2018: Java 11 was released, which was an LTS release that removed some modules.

+2023: Java 21 is the LTS, which includes virtual threads and improved pattern matching.

+Java Platform Comparison is important.
+Here is an overview of Java platforms:

+Java SE is used for general-purpose applications, like the Campus Records Manager.

+Java EE is used for large-scale enterprise apps, like web apps and APIs.

+Java ME is designed for devices with resources.

+The Campus Records Manager uses Java, which works on three components:

+JDK is a toolkit for developers, including a compiler and other tools.

+JRE is needed to run Java programs.
+It contains the JVM and libraries.

+JVM converts bytecode into machine-level instructions so it runs on any system.

+To get started with the Campus Records Manager you need to have Java 8 or above.
+You also need any IDE, like Eclipse, IntelliJ or VS Code and command-line access.

+To install the Campus Records Manager you can download the project.
+Use the command git clone to clone the project.
+Then use cd to move into the project directory.
+To compile the project use the command javac.
+To run the application use the command java com.ccrm.CampusCourseRecordsManager.

+To set up the project in Eclipse go to File and Import.
+Select.
+Then Projects from Git.
+Choose Clone URI.
+Paste the repository link.
+Select the branch, the branch.
+Choose a directory and finish.
+Eclipse will auto-detect the Java project.

+The Campus Records Manager uses OOP concepts in the project, including encapsulation, inheritance, abstraction and polymorphism.
+The Singleton Pattern is used to ensure one instance manages data.
+The Builder Pattern is used in CourseBuilder and TranscriptBuilder.
+Custom Exceptions are used, like MaxCreditLimitExceededException.
+NIO.2 is used for file handling using Path and Files APIs.
+Streams are used for filtering and processing data.
+The Date/Time API is used for handling dates with LocalDate.
+Enums are used for fixed constants like Semester and Grade.
+Recursion is used in the utility for directory traversal.

+You can enable assertions using the -ea flag while running the program.
+This is useful for debugging and checking assumptions during execution.
+For example use the command java -ea com.ccrm.CampusCourseRecordsManager to enable assertions.
+The Campus Records Manager is a tool, for managing college or university systems.